"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 Had someone returned unnoticed?
 Jay decided to find out.

 The gangplank heaved as the boat rocked in the wind.
-Jay grabbed the ropes that served as rails and started up it.
+He grabbed the ropes that served as rails and started up it.
 In a couple of steps, he slipped on the sheer ice, his feet going overboard before the ropes stopped his fall.
 He looked into the murky, unforgiving water swirling beneath him, and pulled himself back on his feet.

 When he looked up again, the light inside the houseboat went off.

-ONE WEEK EARLIER
+PART ONE: ONE WEEK EARLIER

 The seismic fall of the Berlin Wall opened more than one route to the West.
 Smugglers sprung from communism’s ashes to form cross-border alliances that completed a drug trail running from the opiatic hills of Asia to the ports of Europe.
 Not all routes led through Poland, but a disproportionate number did.
-In Warsaw, a series of grisly murders, initially attributed to a worrisome though ignorable war between rival mafias, suddenly became an international worry when an autopsy of the third body revealed traces of radiation on the victim’s hands.
+In Warsaw, a series of grisly murders, initially attributed to a worrisome though ignorable war between rival mafias, suddenly became an international concern when an autopsy of the third body revealed traces of radiation on the victim’s hands.
 In the illicit global economy, nuclear smuggling had become the fashionable high-stakes game.
-At FBI headquarters in DC, it had always been assumed to be a question of when, not if, the world’s illicit routes would turn atomic.
+At FBI headquarters, it had always been assumed to be a question of when, not if, the world’s illicit routes would turn atomic.

 Apparently Poland’s had.

-Now only a couple of hours in Warsaw, he barely had had time for a quick shower—but no change of clothes because his suitcase was missing—before his first meeting with the Polish police.
+Now only a couple of hours in Warsaw, he barely had time for a quick shower—but no change of clothes because his suitcase was missing—before his first meeting with the Polish police.
 He passed through the hotel’s breakfast buffet, downing two passable espressos and a bowl of granola, before jumping into a taxi.
 After badly mispronouncing his destination, he showed the address to the driver.

 “Why don’t you say you go to police?” the man asked.